realA10001986/VSR/README.md

 This leads to the firmware update and audio upload page.

-In order to upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/VSR/releases), select the "**vsr-A10001986-Vx.xx.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.
+To upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/VSR/releases), select the "**vsr-A10001986-Vx.xx.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.

 You can also install the VSR's sound-pack on this page; download the sound-pack (which is included in every [Release package](https://github.com/realA10001986/VSR/releases)), extract it and select the resulting VSRA.bin file in the bottom file selector.
 Finally, click *Upload*.
 Note that an SD card is required for this operation.